mgchandler/brisect/README.md

 # Translate Stage

-A Python library for automated translation of the Zaber linear stage.
+A Python script for automated translation of the Zaber linear stage.
 Written and tested using the X-LSM200A-E03 stage in the UNDT lab.

 ## Setup